Moonlington/tabletopfloreblog/content/posts/Why We Chase the Dark/index.md

 > *America doesn't just neglect children.
 It hates them.
 It finds their needs and lack of productivity disgusting.
 It loathes their weakness.
 I'm sorry if you heard this first from an RPG book, but the American empire runs on pain.
 Welcome to America.
 We kill kids here.
 And worse.
 We don't need a bogeyman, legends, or monsters.
 It's all legal.*

-"The American empire runs on pain." is a devastatingly raw quote from Stokes, personally I wish it was in the final book.
+"The American empire runs on pain." is a devastatingly raw quote from Stokes.
+Personally I wish it was in the final book.
 The published afterword ends differently.
 Quieter.
 It acknowledges something the draft doesn't: "And who can forget the realization that your portion of this pain is counterfeit?
 No matter how real it may feel, it pales in comparison.
 It's nothing compared to the real suffering that inspired it."

 I think about the gap between these two versions a lot.
 The draft is the thing you write when you're still burning.
 The published version is the thing you write after you've sat with the fire long enough to shape it.
 Both are honest.
 One is honest about rage.
 The other is honest about what rage costs.